shengt25/Label-Wall/README.md

 ```

 In this result, `LINE` and `LWPOLYLINE` are entity types. `ACAD_ISO03W100`, `ACAD_ISO10W100`, and `BYLAYER` are line
 types.
-The numbers are the counts of each line.
-So you can check what are the lines you wish to use in the next step.
+The numbers are the counts of each type of line.
+So you can check what are the lines you wish to use in the next
+step.

-# 2. Label Walls
+# 2. Create Mask for Walls

 ## 2.1 [optional] Create a config file to specify entity and line types

-The script will use `default.config` by default, if you wish to specify the entity and line types you want to extract,
+The script will use `default.config` by default, which will extract `LINE` and `LWPOLYLINE` entity types with line.
+With `default2.config` it will also extract `LINE` and `LWPOLYLINE` entity type, but with line and ISO dash space
+line.
-create a new one with json format.
+If you wish to specify the entity and line types you want to extract, create a new one with json format.

 For example:

 - `LINE` with line types `BYLAYER` and `ACAD_ISO03W100`
 - `LWPOLYLINE` with line type `BYLAYER`

+Entity types:

+- 'LINE': Normal line defined by two points,
+- 'LWPOLYLINE': Polyline with more points.

+Line types:

+- `BYLAYER`: `Defined by layer`,
+- `ACAD_ISO10W100`: `ISO dash dot`,
+- `ACAD_ISO03W100`: `ISO dash space`.

 The config file should be like: